Basement extension: where do I start?

 If they are familiar with local planning laws and have the right experience, they should be able to tell you which other professionals you will need for the job.

 Your builder, architect or planning consultant should be able to provide you with a package of plans and structural drawings.
 The structural drawings will be provided by a structural engineer who will also produce technical drawings.
 Your builder or architect will work alongside local authority building control (or approved inspector) in order to achieve building regulations approval.

 It is better to make a Full Plans Application than to submit a Building Notice to the Local Planning Authority (or approved building inspector) in order to ensure that they have a chance to review the plans in depth and minimise the likelihood your project could be stopped halfway through.

 Do I need a Party Wall agreement?

-If your basement conversion requires structural changes to the building, such as excavation, you will likely require a Party Wall Agreement.
+If you live in a terrace or semi-detached house and your basement conversion requires structural changes to the building, such as excavation, you will likely require a Party Wall Agreement.
 Some of the main criteria for requiring a Party Wall Agreement include:

 - Excavating within 3 metres of your neighbour’s property and to a lower level than their foundations.